poubr/PasswordManager/README.md

 The program will save your sign-in data (website, username, password) into a local document data.txt.
 Additionally, upon saving the data, the program will store the password in the clipboard.

-The app also includes password generator.
+The app also includes password generator and has a search function for finding already saved information.

 # How to Run